LaToya Cantrell: Controversies

-According to NOLA.com, Latoya was found to be using tax-payer funded credit cards for personal expenses.
-"New Orleans mayoral candidate LaToya Cantrell and her staff used her office's taxpayer-financed credit cards to cover almost $4,350 in purchases she repaid from her campaign funds -- sometimes years later, a review of her spending records show.
+According to NOLA.com in 2017, Cantrell was found to be using tax-payer funded credit cards for personal expenses which she later repaid.
+"New Orleans mayoral candidate LaToya Cantrell and her staff used her office's taxpayer-financed credit cards to cover almost $4,350 in purchases she repaid from her campaign funds – sometimes years later, a review of her spending records show.
 Cantrell also charged to her City Council credit card $4,602 in meals and other expenses that she repaid with her own money after she entered the mayor's race."
+Cantrell has argued that her actions were not inappropriate given the council's regulations or policies on the use of campaign funds, personal money, and credit cards.
+She has suggested that the vagueness of the rules for the use of public money indicates a systemic problem that should be addressed.

-Also according to NOLA.com, several liens were filed against Latoya, due to her and/or her immediate family owing upwards of $95,000 in back taxes.
-"New Orleans Mayor LaToya Cantrell owes more than $95,000 to the Internal Revenue Service for unpaid taxes over the course of six years, according to liens filed by the agency against her home in Broadmoor."
+According to NOLA.com in 2020, several liens were filed against Cantrell, due to her and/or her immediate family owing upwards of $95,000 in back taxes.